dnlflores/poke-up/README.md

 # PokéUp

 This is a clone of the popular application OfferUp.
+On PokéUp you can find everything you need for your Pokémon from potions to clothing to berries.
+You can find it all here and even add them to lists that you have curated!
+Ever wanted to get rid of some old stuff from your last Poké adventure?
+Make some money by selling to the next person who may need it on their next adventure!
+It's free for anyone to join.

 ## Getting started